-Plan for an Off-Ramp
+Plan for an off-ramp

-Alimony can be structured so that it decreases over time, giving the person receiving it an understanding that they will need to take steps to make up the difference to meet their expenses.
-This “off-ramp” style approach also helps the spouse paying alimony, as they will understand that they will not be paying forever because there is an incentive for the other spouse to be more self-supporting.
+Alimony can be structured so it decreases over time, giving the recipient an understanding that they will need to take steps to make up the difference to meet their expenses.
+This “off-ramp” style approach also helps the spouse paying alimony, as they understand that they will not be paying forever because there is an incentive for the other spouse to be more self-supporting.

-Consider an Alimony Buyout
+Consider an alimony buyout

-When the Wife is Asked to Pay
+When the wife is asked to pay

-One of the tougher conversations is when the wife is the person being asked to pay alimony.
-Due to cultural norms and societal expectations, many women have an objection to paying alimony to their ex-husband.
-Some men are hesitant to ask because they believe it makes them feel weak or less masculine.
+Sometimes, the wife is asked to pay alimony.
+Due to cultural norms and societal expectations, many women object to paying alimony to their ex-husbands.
+Further, some men hesitate to ask because it makes them feel weak or less masculine.

 What’s more, in some situations, men seek alimony based on a feeling of entitlement rather than the need to get back on their feet.